MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/attributes-best-practices.md

 # Best practices in using business process flow attributes

 Legacy process-related attributes in entities is deprecated.
-Here are some best practices for using the *Active Stage* (activestageid) and *Traversed Path* (traversedpath) attributes on the business process flow entity.
+Here are some best practices for using the *Active Stage* (activestageid) attribute on the business process flow entity.

 ## Reporting on the active stage of a business process flow